 (A) ODM-administered waiver service providers shall maintain a professional relationship with the individuals to whom they provide services.
-Providers shall furnish services in a person-centered manner that is in accordance with the individual's approved all services plan, is attentive to the individual's needs, and maximizes the individual's independence.
-Providers shall refrain from any behavior that may detract from the goals, objectives and services outlined in the individual's approved all services plan and/or that may jeopardize the individual's health and welfare.
+Providers shall furnish services in a person-centered manner that is in accordance with the individual's approved person-centered services plan, is attentive to the individual's needs, and maximizes the individual's independence.
+Providers shall refrain from any behavior that may detract from the goals, objectives and services outlined in the individual's approved person-centered services plan and/or that may jeopardize the individual's health and welfare.

 (B) ODM-administered waiver service providers shall:

 (1) Maintain an active, valid medicaid provider agreement as set forth in rule 5160-1-17.2 of the Administrative Code.

 (2) Comply with all provider requirements as set forth in Chapters 5160-44 and 5160-45 of the Administrative Code, and Chapter 5160-46 or 5160-58 of the Administrative Code, depending upon the waiver(s) for which the provider is furnishing services.
 Provider requirements include, but are not limited to:

 (3) Deliver services professionally, respectfully and legally.